functionland/react-native-fula/README.md

   exchange: 'noop'|'', //add noop for testing without a backend
   autoFlush: boolean, //Default to false.
 Always set to false unless you know what you are doing. explicitly write data to disk after each operation if set to true
   useRelay: boolean, //default to true.
 If true it forces the connection through relay
-  refresh: boolean //forces the fula object to be recreated. default is false )
+  refresh: boolean? //forces the fula object to be recreated. default is false )
 ```